Information for businesses during COVID –19

 One-hour, one-on-one consultations, via electronic devices, with a business advisor at no cost until 30 September 2020.

 - Human resources, work health safety and workforce planning

 Click here for more information: Southern Business Mentoring Program

 Adelaide Business Hub – Helpline

 The Western Adelaide Alliances of Councils, including the Cities of Holdfast Bay, Port Adelaide Enfield, Charles Sturt and West Torrents in conjunction with the Adelaide Business Hub, have developed a Business Support helpline for small businesses.

-With the current restrictions affecting thousands of businesses within Western Adelaide, the hotline has been developed as a first response support service for businesses.
+With the current restrictions affecting thousands of businesses within Western Adelaide, the helpline has been developed as a first response support service for businesses.

-The helpline is operated by the Adelaide Business Hub and will have two dedicated advisors highly qualified in finance and business resilience to respond to businesses that lodge their interest via the link below.
+The helpline is operated by the Adelaide Business Hub and has two dedicated advisors highly qualified in finance and business resilience to respond to businesses that lodge their interest via the link below.

 Businesses will be able to click a web link and fill in some basic details (business name, type of business and council area) and one of the consultants will call them back.
 This minimises businesses waiting on hold and will also assist to capture some base data on the businesses seeking assistance and the specialised area of information required.